 Buddy Ebsen, the one who portrayed Tin Man in “The Wizard of Oz” was hospitalized after a silver paint was used on his skin instead of cosmetic products.
 If you are thinking of using paint, you better not do it to avoid unwanted problems.

-#9.
-Do refer to images when copying a look.
+9. Do refer to images when copying a look.
 If you want to recreate an iconic Halloween character, it is best to bring an image that will help your makeup artist achieve the look you want.
 Even if you’re wearing large glasses, porcelain veneers, or even braces, you have nothing to worry about.
-Your transformation can be achieved easily with the expertise of a pro!
+Your Halloween makeup ideas can be achieved easily with the expertise of a pro!

 Did You Know?